What are Assault Weapons and High-Capacity Magazines?

 These weapons of war have no place on American streets.

-Assault weapons, paired with high-capacity magazines, have long been the weapon of choice for mass shooters.
 An “assault weapon” refers to a semi-automatic gun designed for military use and quick, efficient killing.
 Assault weapons are uniquely lethal because of their rapid rate of fire and high muzzle velocity — coupled with high-capacity magazines, which attach to an assault weapon to allow dozens of gunshots without needing to reload.
 A high-capacity magazine is typically defined as any magazine or drum that is capable of holding more than either 10 or 15 rounds of ammunition.

 Military-style assault weapons and high-capacity magazines exist only to enact maximum destruction, and there’s simply no reason that everyday Americans need access to them.